CynicDog/CynicDog.github.io/_posts/2024-08-05-azure-entra-in-spa.md

 The diagram above illustrates the process of registering an application on the Microsoft identity platform, configuring it for exposure to the publishing organization, and ultimately publishing the app within the Teams client.

+Registering your application on Entra ID establishes its identity configuration, allowing it to integrate with the Microsoft identity platform.
+This registration means your app trusts the Microsoft identity platform to handle identity and access management tasks.

+Following registration, an application object is created.
+It serves as a global identity configuration template, functioning as a tenant-wide, or a cross-tenant interface.
+Again, it's an one-and-only global configuration template for the registered application, not a run-time instance of the application.